kubray14/count-masters/README.md

 A clone Game project from Count Masters: Stickman for Jr. Factory  (Game Factory) It has 1 level.
 Different enemies.
 Touch & Move mechanism.
 A simple examples of hypercasual games.
+There is APK file for download the game.
 # Icon
 ![pic](https://user-images.githubusercontent.com/101721434/219675563-978da3ec-054f-4de1-8820-4d77c71c7f7d.png)